-At St Catherine's we strive to ensure pupils have access to reliable and high-quality computing equipment.
-This currently includes: desktop computers, laptops, Android tablets, iPads and interactive whiteboards.
-Key stages also have specific resources for their year groups e.g. Beebots and Micro:bits.
-Further to this, St Catherine's have relevant applications on the devices to support the curriculum e.g. Scratch.
+At St Catherine's we strive to ensure pupils have access to reliable and up to date equipment.
+This currently includes: desktop computers, laptops, Android tablets, i-pads and Interactive Whiteboards.

 Links Between Computing and Other Subjects

 At St Catherine's we try and make effective use of digital technology to support teaching and learning across the curriculum.
 Where there is a clear focus on learning rather than technology, systems such as interactive whiteboards, virtual learning environments, blogs, wikis, podcasts, video and mobile devices can have a transformative impact on both learning and teaching.
 Pupils' use of such technology both draws on and enhancestheir digital literacy.